-“What I really like about the Civic Voice Design Awards is that they are national awards which have been nominated by local community organisations like civic societies, residents groups, town and parish councils and other community based voluntary organisations, rather than the industry professionals.
-I was delighted to meet the award winners and hear about these amazing stories.
-These awards show that people are willing to welcome the new developments we need when they have been properly consulted and involved and where the quality of design has been of the highest standard.
-Well done to all concerned.”
+“The Civic Voice Design Awards are a wonderful opportunity for local communities up and down the country to nominate local buildings and designers for recognition.
+These awards show that people are willing to welcome the new developments we need when they have been properly consulted and involved and where the quality of design has been of the highest standard.“ Griff Rhys Jones, President of Civic Voice.

 About the Civic Voice Design Awards

 Civic Voice invites communities across England to nominate examples of well-designed new build, heritage and public realm projects in their area.
 The people’s choice for architecture and the built environment, the Civic Voice Design Awards celebrate schemes that are nominated by the people who live alongside, use and are affected by these projects, and who have a real understanding of their impact on their local area.

 What make the Civic Voice Design Awards special is that they are not the usual industry awards where professionals give awards to other professionals.
 Nominated and supported by local people, the awards recognise places that are loved by local people for both their high quality design and positive contribution to the local area.

 Since its first year in 2015, the Civic Voice Design Awards has attracted around 100 applications.
 Previous winners have included: Gloucester Services (Northbound) – Overall Winner 2015; Alder Hey Hospital, Liverpool – Overall Winner 2016 and; All Souls Church, Bolton (Restoration Category Winner 2015).
 Recognising projects both large and small, the awards also celebrate smaller scale interventions too for their significant contribution to the local area, such as the Road of Remembrance war poppies, Folkestone (Public Realm Judges’ Special Prize 2016).
 Find about last year's Design Awards here.